 In the meeting editor, check the box next to Waiting Room.
 With this feature enabled, when a student tries to join your Personal Meeting Room, you will see a notification in your room and a prompt to "admit" them when you're ready.
 The student will see a simple white screen with black text that lets them know they are awaiting the host's permission to join.
 This ensures that you won't have students barging in on private conversations!
 You can learn about this feature in Zoom's Waiting Room guide.

-I also suggest unchecking the box next to Enable join before host.
-This ensures that students can't join the meeting or enter the waiting room until you have entered the meeting.
+We also suggest unchecking the box next to Enable join before host.
+This ensures that students can't join the meeting or enter the waiting room until you (the host) have entered the meeting.

 When you've made these edits, click Save.

 - Your Personal Meeting Room is now all set up for office hours!
 We suggest giving the link to your students at the beginning of the semester by including it in a Canvas announcement.
 Ask them to keep it in a safe place, since it's always the same link for both you and your students to join your meeting room.

 - Optional: If you'd like a sound notification to play each time someone joins your office hours meeting, follow these steps: